Medical Case Management

 Lowcountry AIDS Services offers free, confidential HIV/STD testing at our North Charleston office.
 HIV results can be delivered in 20 minutes.
 Testing hours are 8:30 a.m. to 3:30 p.m.
 Monday through Thursday.
 No appointment necessary.

-Lowcountry AIDS Services offers clients basic legal services.
+Lowcountry AIDS Services offers clients basic non-criminal legal services.
 Clients can meet with local attorneys, at no charge, to discuss a wide range of legal subjects, including wills, powers of attorney, landlord/tenant issues, health insurance and domestic legal issues.

 Lowcountry AIDS Services is committed to all issues concerning individuals with HIV/AIDS in our community, state and around the globe.
 We will contact local, state and national legislators on AIDS-related issues.
 LAS also can act as a liaison with other community organizations in advocacy for people living with HIV/AIDS.

 Housing assistance is provided on a case-by-case basis to low-income individuals for more stable housing.
 Housing information services include, but are not limited to, counseling, information and referral services to assist an eligible person to locate, acquire, finance and maintain housing.
 This may also include fair housing counseling for eligible persons who may encounter discrimination on the basis of race, color, religion, sex, age, national origin, familial status, or handicap.

 Short-term rent and utility payments/deposits to prevent the homelessness of our clients.

 Our Tenant Based Rental Assistance program, modeled after Section 8 assistance, provides a limited number of vouchers for individuals and families that are infected with or affected by HIV/AIDS with long-term rental assistance.